techdivision/import-docs/pages/02.getting-started/03.configuration/05.clean-up/docs.38.md

 * [URL Rewrites](#url-rewrites-category) (`clean-up-url-rewrites`)

-As for the product import the flags has to be set on subject level like
+As for the product import the flags has to be configured on subject level like

 ```json
 {